ddiama/ACSurrogateTune/README.md

 ## Dependencies
 Python 3, TensorFlow, keras_tuner, numpy, matplotlib, pandas, scikit-learn

+## Notes
+To monitor the results during training, Tensorboard can be used with the following command: tensorboard --logdir=random_search/tb1_logs

 ## Import libraries
 This section includes the necessary Python libraries for the project, including TensorFlow, Keras, and data preprocessing tools.